Overv/VulkanTutorial/03_Drawing_a_triangle/00_Setup/00_Base_code.md

 the resources we've used in the `cleanup` function.

-If any kind of fatal error occurs during execution then we'll throw a `std::runtime_error` exception with a descriptive message, which will propagate back to the `main` function and be printed to the command prompt.
+If any kind of fatal error occurs during execution then we'll throw a `std::exception` exception with a descriptive message, which will propagate back to the `main` function and be printed to the command prompt.
 One example of an error that we will deal with soon is finding out that a certain required extension is not supported.